 NEVER-ENDING ENERGY AND LOVE OF LIFE

-LIFE OF LILI BAROKAS, THE SYCAMORE OF BALLET, WILL HAVE YOU UNDER ITS SPELL
+THE LIFE OF LILI BAROKAS, THE SYCAMORE OF BALLET, WILL HAVE YOU UNDER ITS SPELL

 Madam Lili's energy is inspiring